katemoser/markov-mashup/README.md

 ✅ Slider between the two poems so one will be featured more heavily than the other

+✅ Add in color coded text so you can see which words come from what seed

 🔲 "Unhinged" meter, which will essentially determine the ratio of bigrams in the markov chain

 🔲 Allow user to select long/short poem length.